Shopify App That Lets You Shop with Friends Online

 The future of product saving isn’t a better list.
 It’s a better experience.

 Visual boards that make shoppers want to come back.
 Integrated browsing that increases engagement without requiring shoppers to learn a new feature.
 Collaborative tools that bring the social dimension of shopping back to ecommerce.
-And engagement metrics that don’t just look good in a dashboard but actually contribute to the signals search engines use to rank your store.
+Engagement metrics that don’t just look good in a dashboard but actually contribute to the signals search engines use to rank your store.

 We’ll be exploring each of these ideas in depth in upcoming posts.
 If you want to see what the next generation of product discovery looks like today, you don’t have to take our word for it.

-Try it with your own store: stylaquin-mockupstudio.netlify.app
+Try it with your own store: https://stylaquin-mockupstudio.netlify.app

 How to Turn X-Twitter Buzz Into Sales